Andrew Pollack

-Andrew Scott Pollack (born February 18, 1966) is an American author, school safety activist, and entrepreneur whose daughter Meadow was one of the 17 murdered victims in the Stoneman Douglas High School shooting in 2018.
+Andrew Scot Pollack (born February 18, 1966) is an American author, school safety activist, and entrepreneur whose daughter Meadow was one of the 17 murdered victims in the Stoneman Douglas High School shooting in 2018.

 Pollack is among the Stoneman Douglas High School parents who lobbied for passage of the "Marjory Stoneman Douglas High School Public Safety Act" (Florida Senate Bill: 7026).
 Unlike many other Stoneman Douglas survivors and victims' parents, Pollack has endorsed politicians who oppose gun-control measures, and he advocates programs that would arm teachers.
 He argues that bulletproof glass, metal detectors, enhanced door lock systems, ID checkpoints, and "school marshals" can help prevent school shootings.

 Personal life and family

 Pollack was born in the New York City borough of Queens, the son of Evelyn (Silverberg), a secretary, and Arnold Pollack, a dentist.
 Pollack's paternal grandfather was a Russian Jewish immigrant who came to the U.S. in 1933 and married a Polish Jewish immigrant seamstress.
 Pollack grew up in Oceanside, New York and graduated from Oceanside High School in 1984.

 Pollack has three children from his first marriage to Shara Kaplan, sons Huck and Hunter and daughter Meadow.
 In 1999, Pollack and his family moved from New York City to Coral Springs, Florida, to be closer to Pollack's parents who moved to Florida for their retirement years.
 Pollack and Kaplan divorced in 2010, and Pollack married Julie Phillips around 2014.

 After briefly attending Sullivan County Community College, Pollack opened a debris cleanup business with a high school friend.
 Pollack later moved to New York City in 1989 and started a scrap metal purchasing business.

 Upon moving to Florida, Pollack became a youth lacrosse coach and partnered with his neighbor to invest in real estate.